opendocsg/slw-judgments-backfill/2010_SGHC_310/report.md

 46     Accordingly, the Defendants’ claim that Colonel Chua had breached his fiduciary duties by entering into the Main Contracts on a measurement basis on behalf of the Defendants is dismissed.
 This brings me to the claim that Colonel Chua should have asked for tenders or quotations for the Main Contracts in order to obtain the best price instead of awarding them to Bing Integrated and

-thereby preferring the interest of the 2 nd Third Party. [note: 60] By failing to obtain a best price, Colonel Chua was in breach of his fiduciary duties: see _Ng Eng Ghee and others v Mamata Kapildev Dave and others (Horizon Partners Pte Ltd, intervener) and another appeal_ [2009] 3 SLR(R) 109 at [155].
+thereby preferring the interest of the 2 nd Third Party. [note: 60] By failing to obtain a best price, Colonel Chua was in breach of his fiduciary duties: see _Ng Eng Ghee and others v Mamata Kapildev Dave and others (Horizon Partners Pte Ltd, intervener) and another appeal_ <span class="citation">[2009] 3 SLR(R) 109</span> at [155].

 **_Letter to members of EXCO of ECO IEE_**